techfreaque/openeats.app/README.md

 # Next Query Portal Template

-A comprehensive starter template for building Next.js applications with strongly typed API endpoints, leveraging the next-query-portal framework.
+A comprehensive starter template for building Next.js applications with strongly typed API endpoints, leveraging the next-vibe framework.

 ## Overview

 This template provides a complete development environment for creating Next.js applications with type-safe, validated API endpoints.
-It includes the next-query-portal package, which delivers strongly typed APIs, role-based access control, data providers, and client-side hooks.
+It includes the next-vibe package, which delivers strongly typed APIs, role-based access control, data providers, and client-side hooks.

 ## Features